-When deciding whether an action constitutes a logical alternative under the 2007 Laws, the TD should decide two things.
+When deciding whether an action constitutes a logical alternative, the TD should decide two things.

 1. The TD must decide whether a significant proportion of the player's peers, playing the same methods as the player, would seriously consider the action.